acly7946/coreutils/README.md

 sudo ninja -C build/ uninstall # To uninstall
 ```

-Alternatively, each utility can be build on it's own
+Alternatively, each utility can be built on it's own
 ``` sh
 cd uptime/
 meson build/